Saturn: Planetary rings

 The rings of Saturn, imaged here by Cassini in October 2004, are the most massive and conspicuous in the Solar System.

 Saturn is probably best known for the system of planetary rings that makes it visually unique.
-The rings extend from 6630 to 120700 km outward from Saturn's equator and average approximately 20 m in thickness.
+The rings extend from 6630 to 120700 km outward from Saturn's equator and average approximately 20 meter in thickness.
 They are composed predominantly of water ice, with trace amounts of tholin impurities and a peppered coating of approximately 7% amorphous carbon.
 The particles that make up the rings range in size from specks of dust up to 10 m.
 While the other gas giants also have ring systems, Saturn's is the largest and most visible.

 There is a debate on the age of the rings.
 One side supports that they are ancient, and were created simultaneously with Saturn from the original nebular material (around 4.6 billion years ago), or shortly after the LHB (around 4.1 to 3.8 billion years ago).
 The other side supports that they are much younger, created around 100 million years ago.
-An MIT research team, supporting the latter theory, proposed that the rings are remnant of a destroyed moon of Saturn, named ″Chrysalis″.
+An MIT research team, supporting the latter theory, proposed that the rings are remnant of a destroyed moon of Saturn, named "Chrysalis".

 Beyond the main rings, at a distance of 12 million km (7.5 million mi) from the planet is the sparse Phoebe ring.
 It is tilted at an angle of 27° to the other rings and, like Phoebe, orbits in retrograde fashion.

 Some of the moons of Saturn, including Pandora and Prometheus, act as shepherd moons to confine the rings and prevent them from spreading out.
 Pan and Atlas cause weak, linear density waves in Saturn's rings that have yielded more reliable calculations of their masses.